-The math section of the SAT covers four main areas: number / operations, algebra, data analysis / statistics, and geometry.
-If you've never taken a geometry class or feel it's not your strong suit, is it still possible for you to score highly on the SAT math section?
+Math problems come in all shapes and sizes on the SAT, but only a few of them test geometry.
+If you've never taken a geometry class or feel it's not your strong suit, it may still be possible for you to get a high SAT math score.

 How Much Geometry Is On the SAT?